alvindng/chef-finder/README.md

 $ rails db:setup db:test:prepare
 ```

 Create a Google project at `https://console.developers.google.com` and create an API key.
-Once you have done this, create a .env file in your the project directory and insert the following code.
+Then create a .env file in your the project directory and insert the following code:
 ```
 GMAPS_KEY=YOUR_API_KEY_HERE
 ```